 Duthie and I along with several other ATΩ brothers joined the Navy’s short- lived Naviator Program.
 Larry ended up in Attack Squadron 163 and we lost touch shortly before his deployment.
 Chuck Walling was an Air Force F-4 “Phantom” pilot.
-His remains were recently recovered.
+His remains were recently recovered and interred in Arlington.

 Just a few years ago I received a interesting e-mail about a Major Glenn York who had flown some very heroic rescue missions in a CH-53 during our SE Asia War Games… York’s story was fascinating, but it was the photos at the bottom of the e-mail that were astounding!
 There was a couple of pictures of my buddy Larry Duthie sitting in York’s helicopter all smiles having been rescued.

 HOLY SMOKE!
 Dooth wasn’t dead after all!
 I set to work tying to locate him.
 There was a Larry Duthie, publisher, in Walla Walla, WA.
 I called and asked to speak with him.
 He answered and I asked “are you the Larry Duthie who went to Arizona State University?”
 He admitted this and asked who I was.
 I said “Billy Walker and you’re dead!”

 Ol’ Dooth tried to debate my accusation that he was dead. “…then get your sorry ass out here and prove to us otherwise!”
 He did.
 Dooth and his lovely wife Roz came out and you can imagine the party!
 It was a wonderful reunion.
 Later, Cheryl and I would travel to Walla Walla and do some more catching up which we did last summer.